 There are a few varieties of cupping.
-Fire cupping, the practice we use at Kailo Acupuncture and Massage, is the practice of placing heated glass cups on the body, usually on the back, for pain relief.
+Fire cupping, shown here, is the practice of placing heated glass cups on the body, usually on the back, for pain relief.
 Our acupuncturist uses fire cupping.
 We also provide another type, which uses glass cups topped with tiny suction cups; you can ask for this from some of our massage therapists.

 Usually, two to six cups per treatment are used.
 The cups can be placed nearly anywhere on your body.
 The cup creates a suction effect, which sucks the skin away from the tissue below.
-The acupuncturist usually leaves the cup on your skin for five to fifteen minutes, then gently pulls the cup away.
+Your practitioner will leave each cup on your skin for five to fifteen minutes, then gently pulls the cup away.

 Cupping can leave a mild mark on the skin that fades within two days.
 More intense treatments can leave a mark for two to four days.
-Dark marks, such as seen on Michael Phelps at the 2016 Olympics, are from very intense treatments and are not typical.
+Dark marks, such as those seen on/popularized by Michael Phelps at the 2016 Olympics, are from very intense treatments and are not typical.

 Don’t worry!
 The mark from a cupping treatment is not a bruise.
 Bruises are painful; cupping marks do not hurt.